MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-update-history.md

 ### September 30, 2024 - update for Surface Hub 3

-This update provides improvements for Surface Hub 3, focusing on security, performance, and regulatory compliance.
 The following driver and firmware updates are included:

 * **Realtek Ethernet driver** - 1153.13.20.0420
   * Improves Ethernet performance and network stability.